vaverix/modapi-the-forest/README.md

 # modapi-the-forest
-Source code of mine or not mine mods for The Forest game.
+Source code of mine mods for The Forest game.